Last Updated on September 11, 2022 by Angela Vaz

 Take your time to decide if you want to separate from your wife for now and then go for a divorce.
 Talk to a lawyer and, simultaneously, find out what the procedures are that you have to go about.

 In my case, I just called a divorce lawyer and had her deal with everything.
-I cut off all communication with my ex and had the lawyer do everything.
+I cut off all communication with my ex (he was violent and abusive so my lawyer suggested she handle all communication) and had the lawyer do everything.

 2. Talk to your children

 Please know that just because you part ways doesn’t mean your children will be unhappy.

 They can still live very normal and happy lives if both of you decide to co-parent peacefully and draw up schedules that work for both of you.

 Your children may be disappointed that you are not living together, but in time they will understand that you did what you did for the benefit of everyone.